-What are Entity Tags?
+What are entity tags?

-Entity tags, also commonly referred to as ETags, are cache validators which help the browser determine if it can retrieve the requested resource from local cache or if it must be retrieved from the server.
+ETag HTTP response header, are cache validators which help the browser determine if it can retrieve the requested resource from local cache or if it must be retrieved from the server.
 This mechanism helps improve loading times since if the resource can be retrieved from local cache, the browser does not need to make an additional request to the server.

 ETag is comprised of three separate components which make it an unique identifier for each resource:

 ETag may resemble containing all three components would be similar to

 13630e1-b438-524daace96280.
 However, this may change in structure depending upon the web server, if the

-This section shows the simple process of how to configure entity tags (ETags) on your origin server.
+This section shows the simple process of how to configure entity tags on your origin server.
 For those using Apache 2.4 or higher, there is no configuration required as Apache has updated the FileETag directive.
-However, to configure entity tags (ETags) for websites running on older versions of Apache, the INode portion of the
+However, to configure entity tags for websites running on older versions of Apache, the INode portion of the

 FileETag INode MTime Size